NormandErwan/ArucoUnity/README.md

 ### 3. Marker tracking

 The Tracking scene is configured to track the objects generated in the Creation scene.
+You need to **calibrate your camera first** (see the Camera calibration sub-section above).

 - Open the `Assets/ArucoUnity/Scenes/Tracking` scene.
 - Configure the `Undistortion Type` and the `Camera Id` properties of the `ArucoCameraWebcam` in the scene.
 If you have calibrated your camera, indicate the calibration file path (e.g. `ArucoUnity/Calibrations/<calibration_file>.xml`).